jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 In the paper, we gave a simplified specification of a linear ``IO`` monad (called ``IOL``) which ignored the issue of exception for the sake of simplicity.
-Can we, still, write a resource-safe ``RIO`` monad with linear types despite the added difficulty of exception?
+Can we, still, write a resource-safe ``RIO`` monad with linear types despite the added difficulty of exceptions?
 Yes, as this section will show.

 Concretely, how do we ensure that the sockets from the example API are